 Start by chopping 1 pound of bacon into 1 inch chunks.
 Then in a large non-stick skillet, over medium heat, I cook the bacon in two batches until it is crispy.
 Using a slotted spoon I dish the crispy bacon onto a paper towel lined plate.

-Reserve 3 tbsp bacon grease.
+Reserve 3 tablespoon bacon grease.
 Make sure to reserve the bacon grease in a heat safe bowl.

 Slice 2 small yellow onions in very thin slices.
 Then rough chop the slices so that you do not have any long strands of onion remaining.
 See the photo below as a visual reference:

 Next cook the onion and garlic in 3 tablespoons of reserved bacon grease, over medium low heat, until the onions are very soft and translucent, about 15 minutes.